CramBL/fidelityfetch/README.md

 curl http://<hostname>.local:<port>/some/path/to/file.txt # Get file.txt
 curl -r 99-499 http://<hostname>.local:<port>/foo.bin # Starting from byte 99, get the next 400 bytes of foo.bin
 ```

+If no port is specified, any available port is used (`fife` requests a free port from the OS).

 ## Demo